 If you want to visit Treasure Island just for the day, we found several access points to Treasure Island and small parking areas right off of Gulf Boulevard, the main road.
 For a real seashore experience, you can enjoy one of the beachfront properties for easy and convenient access to the beach.

 Plenty of beach shops and restaurants line Gulf Boulevard.
-Though the beach itself is quieter, you can still find plenty to do apres-beach in this area, and it is a short drive to Clearwater beach for access to the activities and restaurants there.
+Though the beach itself is quieter, you can still find plenty to do apres-beach in this area, and it is a short drive to Clearwater Beach’s activities and restaurants.